dnewcome/fest/README.md

 # About
-Fest is a simple, ebmedded testing tool for the .NET framework.
+Fest is a simple, embedded testing tool for the .NET framework.
  It is intended to produce executable test assemblies.
 Fest only has two configuration attributes and does not use a separate test runner.
 Fest runs any method in the assembly that is marked